matgomes21/ecoleta/README.md

 # Ecoleta

-A web application using NodeJS and ReactJS.
+A web application using NodeJS and ReactJS and TypeScript.